If you need more information you can check the Readiness

 - Username generation rules: You can define the username generation rules to auto-generate the user names within Oracle Fusion Application Security.
 Username generation rules can be based on user’s first and last name, email account, or person number.
 If you are not able to generate a username utilizing any one of these rules, due to some issue, then system can use its own logic to generate the usernames as well.

-Oracle Applications Consultant
+Oracle Applications Solution Architect

 Latest posts by Javier Huerta Navas (see all)